Marked boundary rigidity for surfaces of Anosov type: Introduction

 Let $\Sigma$ be a smooth compact connected oriented Riemannian manifold with boundary.
 A metric $g$ on $\Sigma$ is said to be of \emph{Anosov type} if the boundary $\partial \Sigma$ is strictly convex, the metric has no conjugate points and the set of trapped geodesics is hyperbolic (see Definition \ref{definition:anosov} for further details).
 Given $x,y \in \partial \Sigma$, we denote by $\mc{C}_{x,y}$ the set of all homotopy classes of curves with fixed endpoints $x$ and $y$.
 The Anosov assumption guarantees that for every $x,y \in \partial \Sigma$, for every homotopy class of curves $c \in \mc{C}_{x,y}$, there exists a unique $g$-geodesic $\gamma_{x,y}(c)$ joining $x$ to $y$ (see \cite[Lemma 2.2]{Guillarmou-Mazzucchelli-18} for instance).
 We set $\mc{P} := \left\{ (x,y,c) ~|~ x,y \in \partial \Sigma, c \in \mc{C}_{x,y} \right\}$.
 The \emph{marked boundary distance function} is then defined as

-It is conjectured that the marked boundary distance function should determine the metric up to isometry in this class.
+A folklore conjecture is that the marked boundary distance function should determine the metric up to isometry in this class, see \cite[Conjecture 1.6]{Cekic-Guillarmou-Lefeuvre-22} for instance.
 In the specific case where $\Sigma$ is diffeomorphic to a ball, this is known as the \emph{boundary rigidity conjecture}, see \cite{Michel-81, Croke-91}.
-The purpose of this article is to establish this rigidity result for surfaces of Anosov type:
+In this article we prove the marked boundary distance conjecture for surfaces:

 \begin{theorem} Let $\Sigma$ be a smooth compact connected oriented surface with boundary.
 Let $g_1, g_2$ be two metrics of Anosov type on $\Sigma$.
 If $g_1$ and $g_2$ have same marked boundary distance function, that is $d_{g_1} = d_{g_2}$, then there exists a smooth diffeomorphism $\phi \in \mathrm{Diff}_0(\Sigma,\partial \Sigma)$ such that $g_1 = \phi^*g_2$. \end{theorem}